-CADRE, the National Center on Dispute Resolution in Special Education, is convening Restoring Focus on the Child: CADRE’s Seventh National Symposium, October 18-20, 2017.
-The event will take place in Eugene, Oregon at the Valley River Inn.
-Symposium participants include OSEP staff, State dispute resolution coordinators, directors of special education, dispute resolution practitioners, researchers, parent advocates, attorneys, educators, service providers, and parents.
-View the agenda.
+CADRE, the National Center on Dispute Resolution in Special Education, convened Restoring Focus on the Child: CADRE’s Seventh National Symposium, October 18-20, 2017.
+The event took place in Eugene, Oregon at the Valley River Inn.
+Symposium participants included OSEP staff, State dispute resolution coordinators, directors of special education, dispute resolution practitioners, researchers, parent advocates, attorneys, educators, service providers, and parents.

 - Howard Zehr - Widely known as “the grandfather of restorative justice,” Zehr began as a practitioner and theorist in restorative justice in the late 1970s at the foundational stage of the field.
 He has led hundreds of events in more than 25 countries and 35 states, including trainings and consultations on restorative justice, victim-offender conferencing, judicial reform, and other criminal justice matters.

 - Debra Gerardi - Ms. Gerardi is a health care conflict engagement specialist, coach and consultant providing mediation and facilitation services, conflict assessment, executive and leadership coaching, and professional development programs to healthcare organizations internationally.
 Debra is a Hudson Institute certified coach, a licensed attorney, an experienced mediator and facilitator, a sought-after speaker, author, and a well-known educator in the field of dispute resolution.
 Most importantly, she brings a spirit of fun and a creative approach to all of her work!